 Learn more about the Councilwoman that represents the Sixth District of Los Angeles.

-Nury is a graduate of San Fernando High School and California State University at Northridge.
-She and her husband Gerry live in Sun Valley with their young daughter, Isabelle.
+Council President Nury Martinez is a graduate of San Fernando High School and California State University at Northridge.
+She and her husband, Gerry, live in Sun Valley with their young daughter, Isabelle.